How Food & Nutrition Can Improve Dementia Outcomes

 While research is still ongoing, there is a growing body of evidence to suggest that good dietary habits can:

-We can’t conclusively say yet that one specific dietary approach is superior to others.
-However, regarding prevention of early onset dementia, Mediterranean-type diets—in particular the Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet—seem to show the most promise.
+We can't conclusively say yet that one specific dietary approach is superior to others.
+However, regarding prevention of early onset dementia, Mediterranean-type diets (in particular the Mediterranean-DASH Intervention for Neurodegenerative Delay, or MIND, diet) seem to show the most promise.

 Unfortunately, just as good habits can reduce the risk of dementia, suboptimal nutritional intake can lead to worse outcomes.